kube-rs/website/docs/controllers/intro.md

 - an object from [api discovery](https://docs.rs/kube/latest/kube/discovery/index.html)
 - a [Custom Resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)

-Because Kubernetes already has a [core controller manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) for the core native objects, the most common use-case for controller writing is Custom Resources.
+Kubernetes already has a [core controller manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) for the core native objects, so the most common use-case for controller writing is a **Custom Resource**, but many more fine-grained use-cases exist. <!-- TODO: talk about use cases? -->

 See the [[object]] document for how to use the various types.